kanidm/kanidm/book/src/repl/readme.md

 deployment that you have a load balancer that uses sticky sessions so that users are redirected to the same server unless a failover event occurs.
 This will help to minimise discrepancies.
 Alternately you can treat replication and "active-passive" and have your load balancer failover between the two nodes.
-Since replication is eventually consistent, there is no failover or failback procedure.
+Since replication is eventually consistent, there is no need for a failover or failback procedure.

 In this chapter we will cover the details of planning, deploying and maintaining replication between Kanidm servers.